From Robo Vacs to Air Fryers, Here Are the Best Early Prime Day Home and Kitchen Deals

 Instant Pot Duo 7-in-1 Electric Pressure Cooker for $89

-The crowd-pleasing Instant Pot is usually one of the biggest seller on Prime Day—and it’s back on sale.
+The crowd-pleasing Instant Pot is usually one of the biggest sellers on Prime Day — and it’s back on sale.
 The Instant Pot Duo 7-in-1 cooker is a combination pressure cooker, slow cooker, rice cooker, steamer, saute pan, warmer, and more.
 It can cook meals up to 70% faster than just throwing it in the oven (we’ve tested it, and yes, you can get an amazing stew in under half an hour).
 Regularly $99.95, it’s on sale for just $89 right now.

 Roborock S4 Max Robot Vacuum for $100 Off

 For sparkling clean floors without having to break out the mop and bucket, this wireless Roborock S4 Max robot vacuum gets you a powerful 180 minutes of run time.
-Its advanced LiDAR navigation means it can map out up to 4 floor plans, which is ideal if you want a full multi-level home cleaning.
-Use the app (or voice commands through the vacuums Siri connection) to schedule cleaning times, set no-go zones, and check power levels.
-At $100 off, you’ll get super intelligent, super thorough cleaning for less.
+Its advanced LiDAR navigation means it can map out up to 4 floor plans, which is ideal if you want a full multi-level home sweep.
+Use the app (or voice commands through the vacuum Siri connection) to schedule cleaning times, set no-go zones, and check power levels.
+At $100 off, you’ll get a super intelligent, super thorough clean for less.

 Dash Tasti-Crisp 2.6QT Air Fryer for 15% Off